Teebusch/park-vis/README.md

 I made a distance matrix for shortest walking distances between all check-in locations.
 That is, how many tiles does a visitor _at least_ need to cross to get from **A** to **B**?

 See `munge/get_location_distances.R` for the script and `data/loc_distances.RDS` for the matrix.

+### Data Frame of checkins
+When running `munge/make_checkin_df.R`, a data frame is created as `data/checkins.RDS`.
+It contains all checkins, with timestamps for checking in and out, the duration of the stay, the ride id, name and type, the transitional probability (the probability of going to this location, given the previous one), and some oher things.
+See `munge/make_checkin_df.R` for details.

 ### Some other variables
 In `prepare_data.R` I've added a few other variables that might come in handy to `park_data.RDS`: